NHSDigital/software-engineering-quality-framework/communities/pd-engineering-cop.md

 * Tickets will be sized and timeboxed to maximum one month to avoid carry-over.
 * The group will meet every month to discuss issues, demonstrate solutions, and agree who will work on new tickets.
 * To keep these meetings manageable and useful, the aim is to have one representative from each area (this could be a single person, or a rotating role).
 The aim is for between 10 to 20 people to attend each session.
 * The group will also organise and facilitate other meetings, such as training workshops, hack-days, etc, which will be open to a much wider audience.
+These are expected to cover a representative spread across engineering disciplines, and as such each will likely appeal to a different subset of the wider community.
-* The group will maintain a discussion channel (TODO: where) for advice and guidance, as well as group announcements.
+* The group will maintain an open discussion channel (TODO: where) where the wider community can seek and share advice and guidance, and a restricted channel for the core group to collaborate together.
+There may be additional channels for sub-topics (e.g. mobile, front-end dev, aws).